feminist-thought/feminist-thought/wiki/quotes.md

 > For a woman to be good, she must be dead, or as close to it as possible.
 Catatonia is the good woman's most winning quality.

+> We see that powerful women are bad, and that good women are inert.
+We see that men are always good, no matter what they do, or do not do.

 Woman Hating by Andrea Dworkin

 ## Virginia Woolf